-Gillian Kennedy has a PhD in Middle Eastern Politics from King’s College London.
-She works for Canadean as lead analyst for the MENA region and is a visiting research fellow at King’s College.
-Previously she has had articles published on Open Democracy and in the Montreal Review, as well as appearing as a regular commentator on Egyptian politics for BBC Newshour.
+Gillian Kennedy is a lecturer at the Department of Politics and International Relations at the University of Southampton.
+She has a PhD in Middle Eastern Politics from King’s College London and was previously a Leverhulme Fellow there.
+She has had articles published on Open Democracy and in the Montreal Review, as well as appearing as a regular commentator on Egyptian politics for BBC Newshour.

 ‘In this meticulously researched book, Kennedy examines the many faces of Islamism in Egypt and the dialectical relationship between the Muslim Brotherhood, the most powerful Islamist trend, and the authoritarian nationalist state.
 Conceptually rigorous and empirically rich, From Independence to Revolution highlights the multiple dualities in Egyptian politics and the fierce struggle for power which has led to an arrested social development.
 Kennedy’s book deserves wide readership.‘ — Fawaz Gerges, Professor of International Relations, London School of Economics, author of ISIS: A History